Crisis Group says no word from China on detained Canadian employee

 "Everything we do is transparent, it's on our website.
 We don't engage in secretive work, in confidential work," he said.

+"We need to wait for the official explanation from the Chinese side, but this detention could have a chilling effect on the foreign NGO and business communities in terms of their feeling safe while travelling in China," he told Reuters.

+"This comes in the context in which the procedural safeguards in cases deemed to be political by the Chinese authorities are routinely ignored."

-Guy Saint-Jacques, Canada's former ambassador to China, was asked by the Canadian Broadcasting Corp on Tuesday whether the Kovrig detention was a coincidence after the arrest of Huawei CFO Meng Wanzhou.
+Guy Saint-Jacques, Canada's former ambassador to China, was asked by the Canadian Broadcasting Corp on Tuesday whether the Kovrig detention was a coincidence after the arrest of Huawei executive Meng Wanzhou.

 "In China there are no coincidences ...
 If they want to send you a message, they will send you a message," he said.